 Every year, we review our performance over peak season, to optimise it for the next Black Friday to Christmas period.
-Thanks to the productivity and client satisfaction increases we made last year, we were shortlisted for an SHD Logistics Award.
-In this post, Neil Sant, Operations Director, explains what’s new for 2019.
+Thanks to the productivity and client satisfaction increases we made in 2018, we were shortlisted for an SHD Logistics Award.
+In this post, Neil Sant, Chief Operating Officer, explains what we did differently for 2019.

-Most retail businesses are reliant on seasonal team members in the run up to Christmas – and we’ll be hiring a record number this year.
+Most retail businesses are reliant on seasonal team members in the run up to Christmas – and we hired a record number in 2019.

-To ensure these new recruits understand our technology and processes, we introduced the Pick and Pack Academy in 2018 – an intensive course that everyone goes through before entering our fulfilment centres.
+To ensure these new recruits understood our technology and processes, we introduced the Pick and Pack Academy in 2018 – an intensive course that everyone goes through before entering our fulfilment centres.

-This year, over 100 seasonal team members will be completing it before Black Friday.
+2019 saw over 100 seasonal team members completing it before Black Friday.
 It’s a huge investment, but one that ensures our pick and pack accuracy stays at industry-leading levels throughout peak.
 After all, no-one wants to receive the wrong Black Friday bargain or Christmas gift.

 In past years, we’ve worked 18 hours a day, seven days a week over peak season.
-This year, we’ll be working around the clock.
+In 2019, we were working around the clock.

-Because couriers don’t collect overnight, we’ll be using the hours of 10:00PM to 5:00AM for replenishment.
+Because couriers don’t collect overnight, we used the hours of 10:00pm to 5:00am for replenishment.
 This means breaking down our clients’ bulk stock and putting it into pickable locations, so that it’s ready to fulfil orders with the next day.

 “Goods in” is the area of the fulfilment centre that receives bulk stock – often on pallets or containers – checks it, logs it in our software, and puts it into pickable locations.